tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 - A new CC MUST broadcast a joining request with its peer address to the Tari communication network so that CNs with similar node IDs can add the peer address of the new CC to their routing tables.
 - A CC MAY request the peer addresses of CNs with similar node IDs from other CNs to extend their local routing table.
 - A CC MUST have a mechanism to construct encrypted and unencrypted joining and discovery requests.
-- A CC MUST maintain a small routing table of Tari Communication network peers with which ad hoc connections can be established.
+- A CC MUST maintain a small persistent routing table of Tari Communication network peers with which ad hoc connections can be established.
 - As the CC becomes aware of other CNs and CCs on the communication network, the CC SHOULD extend its local routing table by including the newly discovered CCs or CNs contact information.
 - Peers from the CCs routing table that have been unreachable for a number of attempts SHOULD be removed from the its routing table.